Here is a toddler and here is a cardboard box.

 - Fabric Play: Provide various pieces of fabric with different textures, such as silk, cotton, or wool.
 Children can touch, drape, and wrap the fabric pieces around themselves or objects.

 - Natural materials: Collect natural items such as pinecones, leaves, sticks, and stones.
 Allow children to explore these items, noticing their textures, smells, and shapes.
+Read more: Is play better with natural materials?

 - Play with Light and Shadows: In a dimly lit room, give children flashlights and different objects to play with.
 Allow them to discover how they can create shadows and patterns with light.
 Read more about light and shadow.